simonecossaro/PresidentialHacking/home.md

 ## Enumeration

-Visiting the main page of the web service on port 80 and scrolling to the bottom reveals an email address (contact@votenow.local), providing the domain name: votenow.local.
+Visiting the main page of the web service on port 80 and scrolling to the bottom reveals an email address (contact@votenow.local), providing the domain name: **votenow.local**.
 The domain name can be associated with the IP address by adding a line to the **`/etc/hosts`** file.

 In this enumeration phase, Gobuster, a tool for scanning directories and files on web servers, is essential.
 It locates hidden or unadvertised resources on a web server, such as directories or files that may not be listed directly on a web page but are still accessible.